 By Syl Kulyk – Saskatoon, Sask.

-Growing up on a farm 10 miles west of Wakaw, Sask. in the district called Sokal had its advantages and disadvantages.
+Growing up on a farm 10 miles west of Wakaw, Sask., in the district of Sokal had advantages and disadvantages.
 We learned to adapt and make things work.

-Baking bread in the outside oven – ‘peeche’ as we Ukrainians called it – even at 30-below was just another chore my mother did.
+Baking bread in the outside oven – ‘pich’ (pron: peeche) as we Ukrainians called it – even at 30-below was just another one of the many chores my mother did.

 Dad would haul a load of wheat by sleigh to the mill at Rosthern, 12 miles east of our farm.
-He had the wheat milled into flour to become our bread for the winter.
+He had the wheat milled into flour, which become our bread for the winter.

 The bottom of the peeche was made of brick so it would retain the heat for a long time.
 There was a cover for the front on the oven to keep the heat in while the bread baked.
 It was energy efficient.

-Mother would also bake buns, pies, and cabbage rolls in the outside oven.
-As much as I treasure those memories, when we moved to the city in 1949 it was a treat to have the bread baked indoors and have the aroma stay in the house.
+Mother also baked buns, pies, and cabbage rolls in the outside oven.
+As much as I treasure those memories, when we moved to the city in 1949, it was a treat to have bread baked indoors and to have the aroma stay in the house.